bjorger/BTC-Guesser/README.md

 # Backend

 The backend is completely serverless and has been implemented using AWS lambda functions and step functions.
-The stack consists as follow:
+The stack consists as follows:

 -   AWS lambda
 -   AWS step function